 - Pathways: Dawn – Dusk

 GETTING FROM DUBLIN TO GIANTS CAUSEWAY

-While it takes around 3 hours to get to Giants Causeway from Dublin, it takes you through some of the most beautiful landscapes in Ireland like the Causeway Coast.
+While it takes around 3 hours to get to Giants’ Causeway from Dublin, you take through some of the most beautiful landscapes in Ireland, like the Causeway Coast.

-And there are other sites along the way such as the Dark Hedges for you Game of Thrones fans and Dunluce Castle.
+And there are other sites along the way, such as the Dark Hedges for your Game of Thrones fans and Dunluce Castle.